Endangered Species (2003 film): Plot

 The film opens with another gym killing, yet another in a killing spree by an unknown person, who only attacks local spas and gyms.
-Among those investigating are Mike "Sully" Sullivan (Roberts), Wyznowski (Rhys-Davies) and Yamata (James W. Quinn) at the crime scene, Sully spots a mysterious man leaving, and does not believe him to be one of the police force.
+Among those investigating is Mike "Sully" Sullivan, Wyznowski and Yamata at the crime scene, Sully spots a mysterious man leaving, and does not believe him to be one of the police force.
 They find that there was one sole survivor, a young woman who hid in her locker, and is currently at the hospital, under heavy medication.
 While visiting her, Sully recognizes the same man from early, who actually questioned the young woman, as she believed him to be a cop.
 Sully and Wyznowski give chase, with Sulley eventually managing to take down the man with his own taser.

-At the station, he still refuses to talk, but Sully stills believes him to be the killer.
+At the station, he still refuses to talk, but Sully still believes him to be the killer.
 Unable to hold him, another attack takes place against a strip club, leaving many dead.
 While the police give chase, Sully sneaks into the man's apartment, discovering many alien gadgets.
 He finds many unseen corners when putting on a pair of glasses, but when he leaves, he ends up in the same car as the man, who is trying to take down the hunter.
 However, his truck is invisible, and Sully and Warden put on their glasses to spot him.
-Warden tries to take out his tyres, and they both end up crashing.
+Warden tries to take out his tires, and they both end up crashing.
 Sully shoots the hunter, but to no avail.
 Warden stops the hunter, but hesitates to kill him, allowing him to escape.
-Warden reveals he is the same species, and was unable to bring himself to kill him.
+Warden reveals he is the same species and was unable to bring himself to kill him.
 However, an explosion severed the hunter's arm, which Sully takes for analysis while warden flees the scene.